NREL/EnergyPlus/design/FY2017/NFP-GlazingEnhancements.md

 Therefore, the dataset becomes very large and not readable easily.
 It is better to have 3 datasets to represent transmittance, front reflectance, and back reflectance, respectively.
 It also provides flexibility to allow each optical property may have values at different wavelengths and incident angles.
 Each dataset set up 2 independent variables (wavelength and incident angle) and 1 dependent variable (optical property).

-### New objects of glazing properties as first choice ###

-We proposed 3 new objects to represent optical properties of transmittance, front reflectance, and back reflectance as a function of both wavelength and incident angle.
-Each object contains an optical property at different wavelengths and incident angles.
+In order to avoid transition, the three new optional fields will be placed at the end of the object.

-### Modify existing object of Table:TwoIndependentVariables as second choice ###
+### Modify existing object of Table:TwoIndependentVariables ###

 The existing object of Table:TwoIndependentVariables will be modified slightly to meet input requirements: